cavo789/blog/blog/2024/05/01/bash-logging/index.md

 When there are multiple parents, you'll get the entire trace, f.i. `[Function test5 line 4;Function test4 line 10;Function test3 line 16;Function test2 line 24;Function test1 line 30;Function __main line 48]`: the function `__main` on line 48 has called `test1` who has called then `test2` and so.

-Each statement in the log will then contains the entire trace, making debugging easier.
+Each statement in the log will then contain the entire trace, making debugging easier.